ssmereka/cramit/readme.md

 var cramit = require('cramit');
 ```

 In order to define the data that will be added or removed from the database one or more [fixtures](https://github.com/ssmereka/cramit#fixture) must be created.

-Note that the fixture file names must follow the configuration you set for <a href="https://github.com/ssmereka/crave/blob/master/readme.md#config" target="_blank">Crave</a> in [Cramit's configuration object](https://github.com/ssmereka/cramit#config).
+Note: The fixture file names must follow the configuration you set for <a href="https://github.com/ssmereka/crave/blob/master/readme.md#config" target="_blank">Crave</a> in [Cramit's configuration object](https://github.com/ssmereka/cramit#config).
 By default, Crave looks for and requires any file that contains "_fixture" in the name.

 ```javascript
 // Filename: user_fixture.js